filipesabella/CalcPad/README.md

 ## Web version

-There's an experimental web version [here](http://filipesabella.com/CalcPad/).
-The layout won't work on phones for now.
+There's a slightly simpler web version [here](http://filipesabella.com/CalcPad/).

-It stores everything using the browser's LocalStorage - no file handling or http requests.
+It doesn't do any kind of file handling or http requests, as everything is stored using the browser's LocalStorage.

+It works ok on phones, and you can install it as an application.

 # Functionality